Harold Ensley: Early life and radio show

 Harold Ensley grew up on a cattle ranch near the town of Healy, Kansas.
 He was an avid history student, and at the age of eighteen graduated valedictorian of his one-room schoolhouse—despite his habit of skipping class to go fishing.
 After completing school, he moved to Joplin, Missouri, where he was a Church of Christ minister, and had his own Christian radio show.
 Once while attempting to sell advertisement slots during his radio program, a friend commented that he would buy an ad if Harold had a fishing show.
 Ensley started that show by donating his time for free.
 He chose the Smiley Burnette song, "It's My Lazy Day," which contains the line, "Well, I might have gone fishin'..." for the show's theme song.
 Many years later, Smiley sang the song live on Harold's TV show.
 Ensley moved to the Kansas City metropolitan area in 1949.
 There he wrote a syndicated newspaper column, while working for another radio station selling advertising.
 He convinced the radio station to air The Fisherman's Friend, in 1951 by working for free.
-The radio show began with a new theme song, "Gone Fishin'" written by Nick and Charles Kenny.
+The radio show began with a new theme song, "Gone Fishin'" written by Nick and Charles Kenny and sung by The Three Suns with Texas Jim Robertson (You can hear the song on YouTube).
 This became Ensley's theme song throughout his career.